 Suggested Read: What Is an Induction Motor | Types of Induction Motor

 The eddy current dynamometer works according to Faraday’s principle of electromagnetic induction as we have stated above.
 Whenever there is a relative displacement between the mass of the conductor and the magnetic field, an emf is induced on the set of conductors.
 This emf is called a dynamically induced emf.
 In the case of dynamometers, when the stator poles are excited by a DC supply that is connected to the stator.

-This emf is called is dynamically induced emf.
-In the case of the dynamometer, when the stator poles are excited with a DC supply which is connected to the stator.
+This emf is called dynamically induced emf.
+In the case of the dynamometer, when the stator poles are excited with a DC supply that is connected to the stator.
 When this stator is connected to DC power the stator coil is excited and a magnetic field is generated in the coil.

-In a 3 phase machine, the stentor coil is excited by 3 phase power.
-Then, we obtain a 3 phase rotating magnetic field.
+In a 3-phase machine, the stentor coil is excited by 3-phase power.
+Then, we obtain a 3-phase rotating magnetic field.
 When the prime mover rotates, the rotor rotates the rotor coil, and the stator contacts the magnetic field.

 The thing to keep in mind is that the magnetic field produced by the stator is static in nature.
 Since the excitation is DC, we get a static magnetic field.
 This is because in this case the magnetic field is constant and rotates through the position of the conductor.
 Hence there is a relative displacement between the magnetic field and the conductor.

 Suggested Read: Types of Losses in a Transformer | Efficiency Of Transformer